huggingface/blog/bloom-megatron-deepspeed-technology.md

 With `chunks=1` you end up with the naive PP, which is very inefficient.
 With a very large `chunks` value you end up with tiny micro-batch sizes which could be not every efficient either.
 So one has to experiment to find the value that leads to the highest efficient utilization of the gpus.

 While the diagram shows that there is a bubble of "dead" time that can't be parallelized because the last `forward` stage has to wait for `backward` to complete the pipeline, the purpose of finding the best value for `chunks` is to enable a high concurrent GPU utilization across all participating GPUs which translates to minimizing the size of the bubble.

+This scheduling mechanism is known as `all forward all backward`, others exist as well, ie [one forward one backward](https://www.microsoft.com/en-us/research/publication/pipedream-generalized-pipeline-parallelism-for-dnn-training/) and [interleaved one forward one backward](https://arxiv.org/abs/2104.04473).

 While both Megatron-LM and DeepSpeed have their own implementation of the PP protocol, Megatron-Deepspeed uses the Deepspeed implementation as it's integrated with other aspects of Deepspeed.